 Central American Migrant Crisis: Policy Brief

-The crisis of migrants fleeing Central America came to a head in 2014, when an unprecedented 68,000 young people crossed the U.S.-Mexico border.1 Fleeing gang violence and drug cartels that pervaded Guatemala, El Salvador, and Honduras (known as the “Northern Triangle”), these youth sought the protection due them, yet were met with political maneuvering, increased securing of borders and immigration enforcement.
+The crisis of migrants fleeing Central America came to a head in 2014, when an unprecedented 68,000 young people crossed the U.S.-Mexico border.1 Fleeing gang violence and drug cartels that pervaded Guatemala, El Salvador, and Honduras, these youth sought the protection due them, yet were met with political maneuvering, increased securing of borders and immigration enforcement.
 The additional underlying causes for flight including poverty, failed harvests due to environmental degradation and climate change, and a lack of livelihood opportunities contribute to the ongoing “push factors” for why people continue to flee.

 Catholic Relief Services has worked in Latin America since the 1960s and operates under the following Catholic teachings around migration and development:

 - People have the right to migrate to sustain their lives and the lives of their families.

 - People have a right not to migrate; that is, to meet their needs where they are.